irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_06-Countering_Malign_Information/Lesson_Plan-Counter_Malign_Information.md

 ## APPENDIX B - Assessment Statement and Assessment Plan

 ### Assessment Statement:
-An abbreviated statement that identifies how the lesson's TLO will be assessed as reflected in the Individual Student Assessment Plan (ISAP).
+An abbreviated statement that identifies how the learning experience's TLO will be assessed as reflected in the Individual Student Assessment Plan (ISAP).

 ### Assessment Plan:
-If not covered in Section V (Student Evaluation), you may do a detailed write-up of the assessment procedures for the lesson in this appendix.
+If not covered in Section V (Student Evaluation), you may do a detailed write-up of the assessment procedures for the learning experience in this appendix.
 You can include or refer to Test Control SOPs, procedures for procuring and grading tests, or procedures for conducting performance assessments.
 It is OK to include performance checklists here, but DO NOT include written test items or their answers in this appendix.

 ## APPENDIX C - Practical Exercises and Solutions

-If the lesson has a stand-alone PE requiring coordination and detailed explanations, it can be written here.
-The write-up should include basic lesson plan elements, including the PE objective(s), resources, the time required, safety and risk information, and general procedures.
+If the learning experience has a stand-alone PE requiring coordination and detailed explanations, it can be written here.
+The write-up should include basic learning experience plan elements, including the PE objective(s), resources, the time required, safety and risk information, and general procedures.

-In TDCP, lessons using PE structure will have the PE included in this appendix.
-If your lesson has a learning step/activity that uses PE as the method of instruction, do not use this appendix.
+In TDCP, learning experiences using PE structure will have the PE included in this appendix.
+If your learning experience has a learning step/activity that uses PE as the method of instruction, do not use this appendix.

 ## Handouts